Montana Gov. Steve Bullock Quits Presidential Race

 The 53-year-old struggled to raise money and register in the polls, managing to meet the qualification thresholds for only one Democratic National Committee debate in July.

-He is the third Western governor or former governor to drop out of the 2020 race after struggling to build a national profile and donor base against well-known alternatives like former Vice President Joe Biden, Sen. Elizabeth Warren (D-MA), and Sen. Bernie Sanders (I-VT).
-Former Colorado Gov. John Hickenlooper (D) dropped out in August to instead run for the Senate.
-His departure was followed quickly by that of Washington Gov. Jay Inslee (D), who is seeking reelection.
+He’s the third Western governor or former governor to drop out of the 2020 race after struggling to build a national profile and donor base against well-known alternatives like former Vice President Joe Biden and Vermont Sen. Bernie Sanders.
+Former Colorado Gov. John Hickenlooper dropped out in August to instead run for the Senate.
+His departure was followed quickly by that of Washington Gov. Jay Inslee, who is seeking reelection.

+Bullock also ruled out running for Senate, a move that congressional Democrat leaders have reportedly urged in recent months.

+“While he plans to work hard to elect Democrats in the state and across the country in 2020, it will be in his capacity as a governor and a senior voice in the Democratic Party — not as a candidate for U.S. Senate,” Bullock spokesperson Galia Slayen said.

 .